isc-projects/stork/docs/usage.rst

 .. todo::

-   Describe how to set up new users (Postges management, how the details are stored, how users can log in, etc.)
+   Describe how to set up new users (PostgreSQL management, how the details are stored, how users can log in, etc.)